Energy Efficiency in Communities

 The EnEff:Stadt Research Initiative

-Increasing efficiency is the focus of the "EnEff:Stadt" research initiative of the German Federal Ministry of Economics and Technology.
+Increasing efficiency is the focus of the "EnEff:Stadt" research initiative of the German Federal Ministry of Economics and Energy.
 This initiative is intended to reveal ways of increasing the energy efficiency via optimised efficient energy supply and use concepts.
 In doing so, it considers typical city districts and focuses on the key urban development tasks of our future – from refurbishment of historic areas via conversion of former industrial and commercial spaces to innovative supply solutions including modern storage technologies.

 Pilot projects in different communities and typical city districts will provide examples and indicative findings for widespread application.
 The projects include innovative planning concepts, implementation of the concepts in buildings and evaluation via scientific measurements, i.e. verification of the results.
 Innovative technologies and integrated concepts, maximum primary energy savings and standardised, transferable solutions with a great signal effect are the focus of funding.
 The research activities and pilot projects are supervised scientifically by a group of research institutions and experienced practitioners.